sissaschool/xmlschema/doc/usage.rst

     ... </xs:schema>
     ... """)

-this option might not works when the schema includes other local subschemas, because the package cannot knows anything about the schema's source location:
+Strings and file-like objects might not work when the schema includes other local subschemas, because the package cannot knows anything about the schema's source location:

 .. doctest::